minzzelo/cs2101ug/docs/UserGuide.md

 **Step 2**: The result display will display a message to let you know that the flashcard has been favourited!

-**Step 3**: Check out that cute heart icon in the flashcard you have favourited!
+**Step 3**: Check out that heart icon in the flashcard you have favourited!

 ![Fav Step 2 + 3](images/ug/ug_fav_step23.png)